 Your Options for Cataract Surgery

-If your cataracts are affecting your quality of life and hindering your ability to perform your daily activities, you should consult your doctor about cataract surgery.
-Cataracts cannot be treated with medicine, surgery is the only treatment option.
+If your cataracts are affecting your quality of life and hindering your ability to perform your daily activities, it’s time to consider cataract surgery.
+Cataracts cannot be treated with eyedrops or medicine, cataract surgery is the only true treatment option.

 At its most basic, cataract surgery is the removal of the clouded lens and the replacement of your eye’s natural lens with a clear artificial lens.
-At ADV Vision, we offer a range of state-of-the-art surgery options for cataract removal.
+At ADV Vision, our cataract surgeons offer a range of state-of-the-art surgery options for cataract removal.

 Traditional Cataract Surgery